-Prerequisites: Previous or concurrent enrollment in CHM 205
+Prerequisites: CHM 114, Previous or concurrent enrollment in CHM 205, Admission to Forensic Program or Coordinator's Approval

 This course will explore the applications of chemistry to the analysis of physical evidence.
 Included among the topics will be the analysis of drugs, papers and inks, hairs and fibers, paints, arson debris, and explosive residues.